opturtio/2DPathFinder/Doc/user_quide.md

 ### Show the map

 #### After choosing the map, you can see the map by pressing 3.
 This step is optional.
-Remember, you can zoom in and out on the console screen, which is essential for large maps.
+Remember, you can zoom in and out on the console screen to see the maps better, which is essential for large maps.

 ![](./Pics/ShowMap.png)